Alimir/wp-ulike/readme.txt

 **Flying blind on what works?** Not anymore.
 See exactly which content performs best.
 Real statistics, real-time data.

 **Privacy concerns?** We get it.
-GDPR compliant with IP anonymization.
-No personal data stored—just the voting metrics you need.
+Optional IP anonymization, privacy export/erase support for user-linked logs, and settings so you can align logging with your policy.

 **Worried about speed?** Don't be.
 Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.
 Built to be fast, not bloated.